video part 1

 One of the main reasons for employing impedance control of mechatronic systems is that it endows them with some of the desirable properties of biological systems.
 This tutorial will survey the relevant design and behavior of the biological counterparts to the linkages, motors, position encoders, strain gauges and servocontrol loops available in mechatronic systems.

 Most (but not all) skeletal joints can be reasonably described as equivalent to hinge (1 DoF) or ball (3 DoF) joints, but there is no simple relationship between DoFs and muscle actuators.
 Over half of the muscles cross more than one joint.
 Most have moment arms at each joint that change substantially with joint angle(s).
 Muscles can only pull, not push, so must be used in antagonist pairs.
 However, most DoFs are acted upon by more than two muscles whose actions are not symmetrical.
-The set of muscles is “over-complete” in terms of generating static torques and end-point forces, but may not be in terms of producing complex impedance states for the whole limb.
+The set of muscles is over-complete in terms of generating static torques and end-point forces, but may not be in terms of producing complex impedance states for the whole limb.

 The force-generating and energy-storage capabilities of a given muscle depend on the arrangement of its muscle fibers and in-series (tendons + aponeurosis) and in-parallel (endomysium) connective tissues and the types of muscle fibers from which it is composed.
 The lengths and cross-sectional areas of muscles and connective tissues and the fiber types themselves are under the influence of trophic factors; they can be changed by patterns of use and exercise.
 The tension generated in a given muscle depends complexly on the history of its excitation by the motoneurons that control its many muscle fibers as well as by the length and velocity of motion of its contractile elements.
 Importantly, the biochemical processes associated with activation and contraction consume energy in such a way that muscles can produce higher forces more economically when doing negative work (i.e. being stretched against their direction of active force-generation).
 Organisms exploit this through their patterns of motion.